 The conference is hosted by Tallinn University.
 Tallinn University is the youngest among all universities in Estonia.
 It was founded in 2005 as a merger of different universities and research institutions in Tallinn.
 Since then, it has been growing quickly and has now a student body of over 9,000 students (with 10% of them international), and over 900 employees, including over 400 researchers and lecturers.

-The University consists of 6 institutes, 2 regional colleges, 5 centres of excellence, 8 research centres and 13 support units.
+The University consists of 6 institutes, 1 regional college, 5 centres of excellence, 8 research centres and 13 support units.
 Academic institutes are competence centres in their specific field(s) and are active both in research and teaching.
 The five focus fields of the university are: digital technologies and media culture, educational innovation, cultural competences, healthy and sustainable lifestyle and society and open governance.

 The conference will be organised by the HCI group in School of Digital Technologies.
-The School of Digital Technologies has 58 employees, including 41 academic positions.
 In addition, there are more than 35 PhD students working in areas from human-computer interaction to digital learning ecosystems and applied mathematics.

 The HCI group of School of Digital Technologies was established in 2009.
 The group carries out research in areas of distributed user interfaces and brain-computer interaction, trust, wellbeing, design theory and methods.